ferreiratiago/es8/generators.md

 ### Throw

-We can `throw` inside a generator and the `.next()` will propagate the exception.
-As soon as an exception is thrown then the iterator flow breaks and it's state would be set `done: true` indefinitely.
+We can `throw` inside a generator and `next` will propagate the exception.

+As soon as an exception is thrown the iterator flow breaks and it's state is set to `done: true` indefinitely.

 ```js
 function* generatorWithThrow() {